ajcerejeira/vat-validator/README.rst

 License
 =======

-This software is distrubuted under MIT license.
+This software is distributed under MIT license.
 See the LICENSE_ file for details.

 .. _LICENSE: LICENSE